Graduate Fellowship Overview

-The UArizona NASA Space Grant Fellowship Program is just one of the many programs that AZSGC offers.
-The goals of the Fellowship Program are to encourage individuals to pursue graduate education in a STEM field, support NASA-related research happening at UArizona, support scientific outreach and communication, and promote diversity, equity, inclusion, and accessibility in the future STEM workforce.
+The University of Arizona NASA Space Grant Fellowship Program is just one of the many programs that AZSGC offers.
+The goals of the Fellowship Program are to encourage individuals to pursue graduate education in a STEM field, support NASA-related research happening at the U of A, increase the scientific outreach and communication skills of our awardees, and elevate the engagement activities our communities receive.

-The UArizona NASA Space Grant Fellowship Program, in collaboration with the UArizona Graduate College and the applicant's home department, funds up to six graduate fellowships per year to students pursuing STEM degrees at the University of Arizona.
-In AY23-24, awards will include full in- and out-of-state tuition coverage and a stipend of at least $21,750.
+The University of Arizona NASA Space Grant Fellowship Program, in collaboration with the U of A Graduate College and the applicant's home department, funds up to six graduate fellowships per year to students pursuing STEM degrees at the University of Arizona.
+In AY25-26, awards will include full in- and out-of-state tuition coverage and a stipend of at least $15,000.

 Application Tracks

-The UArizona NASA Space Grant Fellowship Program is intended to support and retain outstanding graduate students pursuing STEM degrees.
+The University of Arizona NASA Space Grant Fellowship Program is intended to support and retain outstanding graduate students pursuing STEM degrees.
 Space Grant Fellowships are competitively awarded and recognize students for their high achievements and academic merit.
 This includes their ability to communicate and present scientific research to the public, an important skill in sharing NASA's research with our community.
-Beginning this year (2023) the UArizona Space Grant Program is offering two application tracks to receive a Space Grant Fellowship.
+The U of A Space Grant Program is offering two application tracks to receive a Space Grant Fellowship.
 These tracks include a "Research Track" and "Outreach Track", explained below.
-The UArizona Space Grant Program will award up to 6 fellowships in total.
+The U of A Space Grant Program will award up to 6 fellowships in total.
 The number of awards for each track will depend on the number of applications received.

 Research Track

-The Space Grant Fellowship research track application is for UArizona graduate students whose Master's or PhD fields of study are relevant to NASA's mission, and whose research is clearly aligned with one or more NASA mission directorates or topics of interest.
+The Space Grant Fellowship research track application is for U of A graduate students whose Master's or PhD fields of study are relevant to NASA's mission, and whose research is clearly aligned with one or more NASA mission directorates or topics of interest.
 Research track fellows are currently (or will be at the start of the award period) working on a faculty-mentored research project that has NASA STEM relevance.
 This research project must be NASA-related but does not need to be funded with a NASA grant.
 Applicants must obtain a letter support from their faculty mentor upon applying for this award, and faculty mentors must be affiliated with the University of Arizona.
-Space Grant Fellows on the research track will be required to participate in 20 hours of science communication and outreach activities each semester, including approximately 3-5 (1-hour) science communication and outreach workshops during the award period.
-By the end of the fellowship period, Space Grant Fellows on the research track must demonstrate their new or improved science communication and outreach skills by bringing their NASA-related research to the public through a public presentation or other similar project (conference presentation to local audiences, state audiences, K-12 outreach, professional meetings, etc).
+Space Grant Fellows on the research track will be required to participate in 20 hours of science communication and outreach activities each semester, including approximately 3-5 (1-hour) science communication and outreach workshops.
+Fellows are also required to participate in the U of A Graduate Center's Grad Slam competition, a condition of receiving the Graduate College’s stipend and tuition support.
+By the end of the fellowship period, Space Grant Fellows on the research track must demonstrate their new or improved science communication and outreach skills through a public presentation or other similar project (conference presentation to local audiences, state audiences, K-12 outreach, professional meetings, etc).

 Outreach Track

-The Space Grant Fellowship outreach track application is for UArizona graduate students interested in using their knowledge, skills, and interests in science communication and outreach to work on a proposed outreach project.
+The Space Grant Fellowship outreach track application is for U of A graduate students interested in using their knowledge, skills, and interests in science communication and outreach to work on a proposed outreach project.
 Outreach track fellows have a clearly defined educational outreach project that they would like to pursue during the award period.
 Space Grant Fellows in the outreach track are interested in promoting the understanding of NASA-related research to the public.
-Applicants establish a relationship with an organization or institution (i.e., a school, museum, park/forest, or an existing educational program) for their outreach project.
+Applicants may establish a relationship with an organization or institution (i.e., a school, museum, park/forest, or an existing educational program) for their outreach project.
 This organization or institution does not have to be affiliated with the University of Arizona.
 Applicants identify an "outreach advisor" representing this organization or institution who will provide a letter of support on behalf of the applicant.
-Space Grant Fellows on the outreach track will be required to participate in approximately 3-5 (1-hour) science communication and outreach workshops during the award period.
+Space Grant Fellows on the outreach track will be required to participate in approximately 3-5 (1-hour) science communication and outreach workshops.
+Fellows are also required to participate in the U of A Graduate Center's Grad Slam competition, a condition of receiving the Graduate College’s stipend and tuition support.
 By the end of the fellowship, Space Grant Fellows on the outreach track should have completed their proposed outreach project.

 Both Tracks